SUNCAT-Center/catmap/docs/source/tutorials/creating_a_microkinetic_model.rst

 There are a number of other approximations built into the model.
 For example, gas-phase thermochemistry can be approximated by:

--  'ideal\_gas' - Ideal gas approximation (assumes that atoms are in ase.structure.molecule and that arguments for ase.thermochemistry.IdealGasThermo are specified in catmap.data.ideal\_gas\_params and that frequencies are provided)
+-  :code:`ideal_gas` - Ideal gas approximation (assumes that atoms are in ase.structure.molecule and that arguments for ase.thermochemistry.IdealGasThermo are specified in catmap.data.ideal_gas_params and that frequencies are provided)
--  'shomate\_gas' - Uses Shomate equation (assumes that Shomate
+-  :code:`shomate_gas` - Uses Shomate equation (assumes that Shomate
-   parameters are defined in catmap.data.shomate\_params)
+   parameters are defined in catmap.data.shomate_params)
--  'fixed\_entropy\_gas' - Includes zero-point energy and a static
+-  :code:`fixed_entropy_gas` - Includes zero-point energy and a static
-   entropy correction (assumes that frequencies are provided and that gas entropy is provided in catmap.data.fixed\_entropy\_dict (if not 0.002 eV/K is used))
+   entropy correction (assumes that frequencies are provided and that gas entropy is provided in catmap.data.fixed_entropy_dict (if not 0.002 eV/K is used))
--  'frozen\_fixed\_entropy\_gas' - Same as fixed\_entropy\_gas except
+-  :code:`frozen_fixed_entropy_gas` - Same as :code:`fixed_entropy_gas` except
    that zero-point energy is neglected.
--  'zero\_point\_gas' - Only includes zero-point energies and neglects
+-  :code:`zero_point_gas` - Only includes zero-point energies and neglects
    entropy (assumes that frequencies are provided)
--  'frozen\_gas' - Do not include any corrections.
+-  :code:`frozen_gas` - Do not include any corrections.

 Similarly, adsorbate thermochemistry can be approximated by:

--  'harmonic\_adsorbate' - Use the harmonic approximation and assume all degrees of freedom are vibrational (implemented via ase.thermochemistry.HarmonicThermo and assumes that frequencies are defined)
+-  :code:`harmonic_adsorbate` - Use the harmonic approximation and assume all degrees of freedom are vibrational (implemented via ase.thermochemistry.HarmonicThermo and assumes that frequencies are defined)
--  'zero\_point\_adsorbate' - Only includes zero-point energies (assumes
+-  :code:`zero_point_adsorbate` - Only includes zero-point energies (assumes
    frequencies are defined)
--  'frozen\_adsorbate' - Do not include any corrections.
+-  :code:`frozen_adsorbate` - Do not include any corrections.

 The next thing we want to specify are some parameters for the scaler.
-Since we have not explicitly specified a scaler the default GeneralizedLinearScaler will be used.
+Since we have not explicitly specified a scaler the default :doc:`GeneralizedLinearScaler <../reference/catmap.scalers>` will be used.
 This scaler uses a coefficient matrix to map descriptor-space to parameter space and will be discussed in more detail in a future tutorial.
 By default a numerical fit will be made which minimizes the error by solving an over-constrained least-squares problem in order to map the lower-dimensional "parameter space" to the higher dimensional "descriptor space".
 However, this fit is often unstable since fits are sometimes constructed with limited